asarch/Lisp/README.md

 ## Atoms

-List are made of atoms (the indivisible part of Lisp):
+Lists are made of atoms (the indivisible part of Lisp):

 `FOO`,
 `BAR`,